What’s the deal with small caps?

 morningstar style

-Value companies are those that are valued low relative to tangible measurements such as earnings and book value.
+Value companies are those that are valued at low levels relative to tangible metrics such as earnings and book value.
 Generally, these are undervalued for a reason – either the industry or sector is suffering, the country itself is suffering economically, or it could be due to the company itself being poorly run.
-Growth companies, on the other hand, are those who appear to have a bright future.
-People see it and are willing to pay more than their fundamental tangible measurements such as earnings and book value in the belief they will grow and meet those expectations later (think tech companies as a current example).
-Small growth companies are sometimes called lottery companies in that they sometimes shoot the lights out and grow enormously (think 10 times or more), but most of the time, they don’t make it, and as a whole, they’ve been the worst performing segment.
-You can see why they are referred to as lottery companies!
+Growth companies, on the other hand, are those that appear to have a bright future.
+People see it and are willing to pay more than their fundamental tangible measurements, such as earnings and book value, in the belief they will grow and meet those expectations later (think tech companies as a current example).
+Small growth companies are sometimes called lottery companies because they sometimes shoot the lights out and grow enormously (think 10x or more), but most of the time they don’t make it, and as a whole they’ve been the worst-performing segment.
+You can see why they are called lottery companies!

 Why are small caps considered risky?